williammilisic/cloudcloud.dev/index.md

 <br/>

 ## 24 February 2024
 * "*Peacetime in business means those times when a company has a large advantage vs. the competition in its core market, and its market is growing.
-In times of peace, the company can focus on expanding re market and reinforcing the company's strengths.
+In times of peace, the company can focus on expanding the market and reinforcing the company's strengths.
 In wartime, a company is fending off an imminent existential threat.
 Such a threat can come from a wide range of sources, including competition, dramatic macroeconomic change, market change, supply chain change and so forth.*" - Ben Horowitz

 ## 21 February 2024
 * “*If you double the number of experiments you do per year, you're going to double your inventiveness.*” - Jeff Bezos<br/><br/>